 If you live in the colder climates, then you’ve hurled your share of snowballs this winter.
 Boston, Mass., for instance, is digging out from more than 100 inches of snow this season.
 Chances are, though, that none of those snowballs has had quite the impact as the one thrown onto the Senate floor late last week by Sen. Jim Inhofe.
+Yes, he threw an actual snowball.
 The basic purpose of his snowy spectacle was to say, “Look, we have lots of snow.
 How can global warming possibly be real?”
 Inhofe, a devoted climate-change denier, said, “We hear the perpetual headline that 2014 has been the warmest year on record, but now the script has flipped and I think it’s important since we hear it over and over and over.
 As we can see with the snowball out there, this is today.
 This is reality.”

-So, maybe you’ve wondered the same thing.
+Maybe you’ve wondered the same thing.
 A brutal winter with lots of snow and ice hardly suggests that the planet is heating up.
 Or does it?
 Inhofe’s snowball stunt has come under fire, largely because many believe that it misrepresents the science behind global warming.
 Global climate change (aka global warming) is much more about extremes than it is about rising temperatures, experts say.

 Climate change refers to the changing weather, including patterns of temperature, precipitation, humidity, wind and seasons.
 According to the science behind it, climate patterns play an important role in shaping natural ecosystems and the human economies and cultures that depend on them.
 Reports like Washington State’s “Preparing for a Changing Climate” note that rising levels of carbon dioxide and other heat-trapping “greenhouse” gases in the atmosphere (think the exhaust emitted by vehicles and factories) have warmed the Earth and are causing significant problems like rising sea levels and more extreme storms – even of the snowy variety.
 After Inhofe’s speech, Sen. Sheldon Whitehouse, a strong environmental advocate, countered by saying: “You can believe every single major American scientific society, or you can believe the senator with the snowball.”